Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Ambient Pressure Studies of pristine

 where $f_{\rm m}(0)$ and $\Delta T_{\rm SDW}$ represent the zero-temperature value of the magnetic fraction and the width of the SDW transition, respectively.
 The fit yields $f_{\rm m}(0) = 0.98(1)$, $T_{\rm SDW} = 131.8(4)$~K, and $\Delta T_{\rm SDW} = 3.8(3)$~K. Consequently, below the SDW transition, nearly 100\% of the sample response is attributed to the magnetic contribution.
 The sharpness of the magnetic transition [$\Delta T_{\rm SDW} = 3.8(3)$~K] suggests that magnetism in La$_4$Ni$_3$O$_{10}$ sets in homogeneously.

-The temperature dependence of the internal fields ($B_{\rm int,1}$ to $B_{\rm int,5}$) is shown in Fig.~\ref{fig:Ambient-pressure_muons}~(g).
-Two transitions, corresponding to changes in the internal fields at $T^\ast \simeq 90$~K and $T_{\rm SDW} \simeq 132$~K, are clearly visible.
-The first transition at $T \simeq T_{\rm SDW}$ is characterized by the abrupt appearance of internal fields at $B_{\rm int} \sim 100$~mT.
-This indicates that the magnetic transition at $T_{\rm SDW} \simeq 132$~K is first-order-like and is likely driven by a different type of ordering, such as a structural transition (as observed in CrAs, Refs.~\onlinecite{Boller_SSC_1971, Khasanov_SciRep_2015}) or a nematic transition (as seen in Fe-based superconductors, Ref.~\onlinecite{Fernandes_NatPhys_2014}).
-In La$_4$Ni$_3$O$_{10}$, two density wave transitions, namely spin density wave and charge density wave, occur simultaneously, as reported in Ref.~\onlinecite{Zhang_NatCom_2020}.
-This suggests that the CDW transition is the primary one, with charge separation initiating the SDW transition.
+The temperature dependence of the internal magnetic fields ($B_{\rm int,1}$ to $B_{\rm int,5}$) is shown in Fig.~\ref{fig:Ambient-pressure_muons}~(g).
+Two transitions, corresponding to changes in the internal fields at $T^\ast \simeq 80-90$~K and $T_{\rm SDW} \simeq 132$~K, are clearly observed.
+The first transition, at $T \simeq T_{\rm SDW}$, is characterized by the abrupt appearance of internal fields around $B_{\rm int} \sim 100$~mT.
+This behavior indicates that the magnetic transition at $T_{\rm SDW} \simeq 132$~K is first-order-like and is likely driven by a different kind of ordering, such as a structural transition (as observed in CrAs~\cite{Boller_SSC_1971, Khasanov_SciRep_2015}) or a nematic transition (as seen in Fe-based superconductors~\cite{Fernandes_NatPhys_2014}).
+In La$_4$Ni$_3$O$_{10}$, the spin density wave and charge density wave transitions occur simultaneously, as reported in Ref.~\onlinecite{Zhang_NatCom_2020}.
+This suggests that the CDW transition may be the primary one, with charge modulation triggering the onset of SDW order.
+It is worth noting that the change in the ordered volume fraction around $T_{\rm SDW}$, as measured by $\mu$SR and indicative of a first-order transition, would not be captured by neutron diffraction, which averages over the entire sample volume.
+As a result, the magnetic transition may appear smooth and second-order-like in neutron measurements [see, {\it e.g.}, Fig.~1(e) in Ref.~\onlinecite{Zhang_NatCom_2020}].

-The second magnetic transition at $T^\ast \simeq 90$~K is characterized by a change in the magnetic field distribution from a two-peak to a five-peak structure.
-Neutron data suggest that the magnetic propagation vector $(0, 0.574, 0)$ remains unchanged across the 90~K temperature range [Fig.~\ref{fig:Ambient-pressure_NPD}~(b)].
-Thus, changes in the magnetic structure are likely marginal.